PaulaRondao/PaulaRondao/README.md

 ### Hi there 👋

+🌱 I am currently learning web development and all the specificities related to accessibility, eco-design..

+💬 Don't hesitate to come and look at the projects I participated in as part of my training and those I work on in my personal time.

+😄 Enjoy your visit, and above all don't hesitate to leave me a comment that could be beneficial for me to progress.
 <!--
 **PaulaRondao/PaulaRondao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: